13 Examples Of Source Selection Criteria

 #2 Overall or life-cycle cost

 Does the seller have or is the seller expected to obtain the necessary financial production capability and interest resources?
+You have to look at their financial statements as well as bank guarantees which will give you an idea of how far the organisation will be able to execute without much financial burden from your own end.

 #8 Production capacity and interest